toluwajosh/applied_python_programming_masterclass/0_prerequisites/intro_to_python_elements.md

 <!-- page break -->
 <!-- <div style="page-break-after: always;"></div> -->

 In this section, we will learn about basic elements in python programming, that is the bits and pieces that make up the language and makes it easy for beginners.
-To do this, we are going to be using [the python interactive environment](https://docs.microsoft.com/en-us/visualstudio/python/python-interactive-repl-in-visual-studio?view=vs-2019), through the command line.
-The Interactive environment lets you enter arbitrary Python code and see immediate results.
+To do this, we are going to be using [the python interactive shell](https://docs.microsoft.com/en-us/visualstudio/python/python-interactive-repl-in-visual-studio?view=vs-2019), through the command line.
+The Interactive shell lets you enter arbitrary Python code and see immediate results.
 This way of coding helps you learn and experiment with [functions](#introduction-to-functions) and libraries, and to interactively develop working code to include in your projects.
 This is a very great feature of the python programming language.
 In VScode, we will access this by typing `python` in the terminal at the bottom of the window.
+Note that `>>>` signifies that we are running that line of code in an interactive shell.

 ### Printing